CodeChris96/cruise-ships-gui/README.md

-A cruise sheep app by Chris Edwards.
+A cruise ship app by Chris Edwards.